Armoring up for Election Day tomorrow, the impending social media warfare, the inevitable lockdown, and of course the ever-present COVID.

-Marry me, tech blogger who also hates scrolling through mind-numbing, I want to stick a dull steak knife into my eye socket because of long-ass backstory on why you need to write about where you came up with the recipe or step by step by step by step guides on how to stir a bowl of batter as well as every single popup ad known to man.
+Marry me, tech blogger who also hates scrolling through mind-numbing, I want to stick a dull steak knife into my eye socket because of long-ass backstory on why you need to write about where you came up with the recipe or step by step by step-by-step guides on how to stir a bowl of batter and every single pop-up ad known to man.

 Speaking of recipes…